beego/beedoc/en-US/mvc/controller/router.md

 Then Beego will retrieve all the methods in that controller by reflection and you can call the related methods by this:

-	/object/login   will call Login method in ObjectController /object/logout  will call Logout method in ObjectController
+	/object/login   will call Login method of ObjectController /object/logout  will call Logout method of ObjectController

 Except `/:controller/:method` will match to controller and method, all the rest of url path will be parsed as GET parameters and saved into `this.Ctx.Input.Param`:

-	/object/blog/2013/09/12  will call Blog method in ObjectController with parameters map[0:2013 1:09 2:12].
+	/object/blog/2013/09/12  will call Blog method of ObjectController with parameters `map[0:2013 1:09 2:12]`.

 URL will match by lowercase, so `object/LOGIN` will also map to `Login` method.

-So for all the urls below will map to `simple` method in `controller`.
+All the urls below will map to `simple` method of `controller`.

 	/controller/simple
 	/controller/simple.html